 Below are a few of the photos I was able to snap around Nagoya Castle in the rain yesterday.
 I have a Canon EOS 600D that I bought six years ago, and I used the kit lens.

 Did you know there are deer at Nagoya Castle?
 They live in the dried out moat around the main castle.

 Although Nagoya Castle is not shiny and glamorous in the rain, it has a special rainy day charm.
 Visiting tourist places in the rain is a unique way to see something, and a great opportunity to practice rainy day photography.
 I’m sure you’ll come away with some unique and interesting shots.

 - Rainy weather does not have to stop you from going sightseeing while on vacation

-- Tourist attractions might be less crowded on rainy days
+- Tourist attractions will be less crowded on rainy days

 - The rain can help you create moody and unique photos

 Have you ever visited a tourist attraction in the rain?
-How was your experience?
+Did you get any unique photos?

 Sign up to below to access my Japan free resource library.
 There’s a free cheatsheet about rainy day photography in the library!